 Factors to Consider When Choosing a Disinfectant

-Surface Compatibility: Some disinfectants may damage sensitive materials.
+- Surface Compatibility: Some may harm delicate materials.

-Safety: Ensure the product is safe for humans, pets, and the environment.
+- Safety: Choose products safe for humans, pets, and the environment.

-Ease of Use: Consider the application method and drying time.
+- Ease of Use: Consider application method and drying time.

 Conclusion